oven-sh/bun/docs/api/http.md

 });
 ```

-Optionally, you can also access the `Server` object from the `fetch` handler.
+You can also access the `Server` object from the `fetch` handler.
+It's the second argument passed to the `fetch` function.

 ```ts
 // `server` is passed in as the second argument to `fetch`. const server = Bun.serve({
   fetch(req, server) {
     const ip = server.requestIP(req);
     return new Response(`Your IP is ${ip}`);
   },
 });